arackaf/vscode-react-ecosystem-snippets/README.md

 # VS Code React Ecosystem Snippets

 This is a fork from https://github.com/xabikos/vscode-react.
-My version modifies the export styles to be inline; adds more React snippets—options for inline (braceless) SFCs, more options for React skeletons without import or export statements, more options for React components with prop types; and begins to add snippets for the surrounding React ecosystem, for now just MobX, with Redux coming soon.
+My version modifies the export styles to be inline; adds more React snippets—options for inline (braceless) SFCs, more options for React skeletons without import or export statements; and adds TypeScript and MobX snippets.

 ---